dima-iholkin/RespectMyEyes-VSCode/README.md

 ## Customize your UI

-If you've found something interesting in my screenshots above, something that's not part of the theme, like the font or some UI settings, here are the relevant parts of my `settings.json`.
+If you've found something interesting in the screenshots above, something that's not part of the theme, like a font or some UI settings, here are the relevant parts of my `settings.json`.

 <details>
   <summary>settings.json</summary>